Bandyboy03/data_146/Project1.md

 To describe the data frame createe, use data.describe().
 This shows statistics for each column.
 To determine the amount of rows and columns, use data.shape()

-An alternative terminology for describing rows and columns is as vectors.
+An alternative terminology for describing rows and columns is as observations and variables.
 ### Question 3
 Looking only at the year variable of the data frame, we can see that it has regular intervals of 5 years.
 If we were to add new outcomes and update it, we would add the years 2012 and 2017.
 ```